anuragsahu-dev/project-management/docs/SETUP.md

 ## Next Steps

+1. Access Swagger documentation at `http://localhost:3000/api-docs` to explore all endpoints
-1. Test the authentication flow with the seeded users
+2. Test the authentication flow with the seeded users
-2. Explore the API endpoints at `/api/v1`
+3. Explore the API endpoints at `/api/v1`
-3. Check health status at `/health`
+4. Check health status at `/health`
-4. Review the main [README.md](../README.md) for API overview
+5. Review the main [README.md](../README.md) for API overview